What Does ABBA Look Like Now?

 After the incident she understandably became a huge fan of traveling on exclusively on the ground and did no international promotion for her 2004 album "My Colouring Book."
 Things also got rocky for the girl with the golden hair around 2000, when it was revealed that she had begun a relationship with an obsessed fan who turned into a stalker when she attempted to break off the relationship.

-After releasing another album called “A” however in 2013, she began to tentatively come back into the spotlight and revealed in a number of interviews that her mystery life was not nearly as tragic or even mysterious as many people may have assumed.
-"I have been described as very mysterious, but I'm not," she said, "I think I'm just very grounded.
+After releasing another album called "A" however in 2013, she began to tentatively come back into the spotlight and revealed in a number of interviews that her mystery life was not nearly as tragic or even mysterious as many people may have assumed.
+"I have been described as very mysterious, but I'm not," she said in a recent interview.
+"I think I'm just very grounded.
 My life contains so many other things; I have my children, my grandchildren, my two dogs, and a big place in the country.
 I have my own life."

 Though the band consistently turned down offers to perform together for decades, they thrilled fans when they came together and did an impromptu sing-along at a private celebration of the 50-year partnership between Bjorn Ulvaeus and Benny Andersson.
 This was the first time the band had performed together in 30 years.